-The ultimate goal of robotic learning systems is optimization of system performance during its lifetime.
+The ultimate goal of robotic learning systems is the optimization of system performance during its lifespan.
 Information for robotic control is encoded in a particular process for behavior representation.
 The information obtained can be used to explore several data structures and support behavioral learning.
 Robots capable of learning and adapting are fundamental proof of machine intelligence and will continue to evolve into highly sophisticated structures for multiple applications.

 Types of Learning

-The following are the different types of learning strategies involved:
+Different types of learning strategies include: